andrewfstratton/quando/README.md

 1. (typical) local - which includes access to USB devices and typically runs on a PC
 2. full - the same as local but also including control of mouse and keyboard which may be **UNSAFE**. _See also below re. running Quando_
-3. cloud - without either the above tags - this build does not access any local devices or have access to keyboard or mouse and is intended for cloud deployment
+3. cloud - without either the above tags - this build does not access any local devices/keyboard/mouse

 ## Runtime options for remote access

-At the command line, there is one option for allow remote access:
+At the command line, there is one option that allows remote access:

 - -remote
-  - allows editing and running of scripts from other machines - e.g.  by scanning the QR Code from the hub at 127.0.0.1.  _Note: testing scripts will also work_
+  - allows editing and running scripts from other machines - e.g.  by scanning the QR Codes shown at http://127.0.0.1
-  - N.B.  if quando has been built with 'full', then this is **UNSAFE** since scripts can control the PCs keyboard and mouse
+  - N.B. if quando has been built with 'full', then this is **UNSAFE** since scripts can control the PCs keyboard/mouse

-Otherwise, the client and editor are **only available to the local, i.e. on PC, browser**
+Otherwise, the client and editor are **only available to the local, i.e. local PC, browser**

 # Using the Quando:Editor